Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

 \subsection{Kilonova production from GW230529}

-We start by analyzing the fraction of GW230529 posterior samples that are expected to produce a KN (i.e.\ the probability that this event produced a KN) under the different waveform posteriors and EOSs considered here.
-We also explore how the KN production prefers different parts of the binary parameter space.
-In Fig.~\ref{fig:post_kn_models_BBH_NSBH} and Fig.~\ref{fig:post_kn_models_BNS}, we show the GW230529 posterior distributions (blue) for the component masses, luminosity distance, viewing angle, and spins, assuming the BBH and NSBH posteriors, and the BNS posteriors, respectively.
-The red contours show the subpopulation of posterior samples that produce a KN.
-For the BNS case, we show both the softer and fiducial EOSs for comparison, as the differences are more noticeable in this case.
-The percentages of posteriors producing a KN for each model and each EOS considered are summarized in Table~\ref{tab:kn precentage}.
+We estimate the probability that GW230529 produced a KN by analyzing, for each posterior set, the fraction of samples that yield non-negligible ejecta under different waveform models and equations of state (EOS).
+We also examine how KN production varies across the binary parameter space.
+Figure~\ref{fig:post_kn_models_BBH_NSBH} and Figure~\ref{fig:post_kn_models_BNS} show the posterior distributions of GW230529 for luminosity distance, viewing angle, component masses, and spins, adopting the \texttt{NSBHs-BBHw}, \texttt{NSBHs-NSBHw}, and \texttt{BNSs-BNSw} models.
+Blue contours denote the full posterior, while red contours mark the subset of samples that produce a KN.
+For the BNSs–BNSw case, we display both the softer and fiducial EOSs because the differences are more pronounced than in the NSBH case.
+Table~\ref{tab:kn_percentage} summarizes the fraction of KN-producing samples for each model and EOS.

-First, we note that only a subdominant fraction of the samples produces a KN in all cases.
+Only a subdominant fraction of samples produces a KN in all scenarios.
 We attribute this to the degeneracy between $m_{1}$ and $m_{2}$, as a redshifted chirp mass is measured from the GW data, and individual component masses are not as well constrained.
-As a result, the parameter space allowed by the posterior that favors a lower $m_{2}$, which is typically expected to produce more ejecta mass than a more massive secondary all other parameters being fixed, is bound to larger values of $m_1$, which on the other hand is not favorable for KN production.
-Moreover, the effective spin is likely negative or close to $0$, with a probability of $\sim 83\%$ of the primary spin to be anti-aligned \cite{230529_LVK}, which further reduces the probability of producing a KN in an NSBH system as it increases the BH ISCO radius compared to a BH of the same mass spinning in the same direction as the binary angular momentum.
+Posteriors that favor lower $m_2$ (which typically produces more ejecta mass than a more massive secondary, all other parameters being fixed) are bound to larger values of $m_1$, which disfavors tidal disruption and hence KN production.
+In addition, the effective spin is likely negative or close to zero, with $\sim 72\%$ probability that the primary spin is anti-aligned \cite{230529_LVK}.
+Anti-aligned spin increases the BH ISCO radius relative to a prograde BH of the same mass, further suppressing NS disruption and KN production in NSBH systems.
 As a result, only a specific subset of posterior samples can produce a KN.
-This subset will depend on the posterior support at low secondary mass, as well as on the spins of the NS along with the EOS.
-These factors can increase the maximum NS mass, and the spin of the BH, which affects the ISCO radius; cf.~e.g.~\cite{Foucart:2020ats,Kyutoku:2021icp} and references therein.
+The size of this subset depends on how much posterior probability lies at low $m_2$, on the spin configuration of the NS and BH, and on the EOS.
+These factors can increase the maximum NS mass and the spin of the BH, which affects the ISCO radius; cf.~e.g.~\cite{Foucart:2020ats,Kyutoku:2021icp} and references therein.